-Adrian Kay is currently Professor of Politics & Public Policy at Swansea University and Honorary Professor in the Crawford School at the ANU.
+Adrian Kay is an honorary professor at the ANU.
 He also has an affiliation with Universiti Brunei Darussalam, where he was Senior Professor in the Institute of Policy Studies between 2017 and 2019.

 Adrian was Professor of Government (formerly Associate Professor) in the Crawford School from 2010 to 2018, holding a variety of leadership positions including Director of Education, Director of POGO and Director of National Professional Development.

 His research sits at the interface of comparative and international public policy, and has been published in the leading international journals in the fields of public policy and public administration.
 Adrian’s work has secured substantial external funding from nationally competitive sources at the Australian Research Council (ARC), the Economic and Social Research Council (ESRC), the National Health and Medical Research Council (NHMRC), the Australia and New Zealand School of Government (ANZSOG), and the Leverhulme Trust.